-Aigrettes.
-A second team of biologists monitored the progress of the birds on the island to understand the species biology and habitat requirements and continues to do this to this day.
-This knowledge gained will inform future translocations to protected areas.
-Habitat restoration and supplementary feeding support the population of birds which has successfully developed on Ile aux Aigrettes, to around 65 birds, which is thought to be the maximum carrying capacity for the island.
+A second team of biologists monitored the progress of the birds on the island to understand the species biology and habitat requirements - this continues to this day.
+This knowledge will inform future translocations to protected areas.
+Habitat restoration and supplementary feeding support the population of birds which has successfully developed on Ile aux Aigrettes, to a probable carrying capacity of around 55 birds today.

 It is now possible for the public to have a glimpse of the Olive White-eye, one of the most threatened birds in the world, during visits to Ile aux Aigrettes.